Glacial-Web/glacial-cpt-acf/readme.md

 the "Services" dropdown menu.
 The plugin adds tag support for pages and creates the service tag on activation so it's ready for use.

+## Styling
+There is base styling on this but you will need to add styling to match design of site.

 ## Other Notes

 There is a template partial in public/partials/use-in-theme called doctors-service-pages.php.
 You can use this file as a template part on service pages and it will pull in all doctors who have that service in their profile.
 Just copy it to your theme.
 I put it there for ease of copying